xcp-ng/xen-api/doc/content/design/snapshot-revert.md

 - in: `sr`: the UUID of the SR containing both the VDI and the snapshot
 - in: `snapshot`: the UUID of the snapshot whose contents must be duplicated
 - in: `vdi`: the UUID of the VDI whose contents must be replaced
--

 ### Xapi

-- use `VDI.revert` in the `VM.revert` code-path and fall back to `VDI.clone` if
-  a `Not_implemented` exception is thrown, or the snapshot_of contains an invalid reference
+- add the capability `VDI_REVERT` so backends can advertise it
+- use `VDI.revert` in the `VM.revert` after the VDIs have been destroyed, and before the snapshot's VDIs have been cloned.
+If any of the reverts fail because a `Not_implemented` exception is thrown, or the `snapshot_of` contains an invalid reference, add the affected VDIs to the list to be cloned and recovered, using the existing method
 - expose a new `xe vdi-revert` CLI command
-- implement the `VDI.revert`

 ## SM changes